1742 imperial election

 The imperial election of 1742 was an imperial election held to select the emperor of the Holy Roman Empire.
-It took place in Frankfurt on January 24.
-The result was the election of Charles Albert of Bavaria, the first non-Habsburg emperor in hundreds of years.
+It took place in Frankfurt on 24 January.
+The result was the election of Charles Albert of Bavaria, the first non-Habsburg emperor in three hundred years.

 Background

 War of the Spanish Succession

-On October 3, 1700, weeks before his death, the childless and severely disabled Charles II of Spain named Philip V of Spain, his sister's grandson and the grandson of the French king Louis XIV of France, heir to the entire Spanish Empire.
+On 3 October 1700, weeks before his death, the childless and severely disabled Charles II of Spain named Philip V of Spain, his sister's grandson and the grandson of the French king Louis XIV of France, heir to the entire Spanish Empire.
 The possession by the House of Bourbon of the French and Spanish thrones threatened the balance of power in Europe.
 England, Austria and the Dutch Republic, fearing this threat, resurrected the Grand Alliance in support of the claim of Archduke Charles, then a young man of fifteen.
-The Holy Roman Emperor Leopold I had married another sister of Charles II in 1666, and in 1685 their daughter surrendered her right to the Spanish throne to Archduke Charles, Leopold's son from a later marriage.
+Leopold I, Holy Roman Emperor had married another sister of Charles II in 1666, and in 1685 their daughter surrendered her right to the Spanish throne to Archduke Charles, Leopold's son from a later marriage.
 The first hostilities of the War of the Spanish Succession broke out in June 1701.
 The Grand Alliance declared war on France in May 1702.

 That same year, Maximilian II Emanuel, the elector of Bavaria, and his brother Joseph Clemens of Bavaria, the elector of Cologne, joined France in support of Philip's claim to the Spanish succession.
 They were quickly forced into flight and were deprived of their electorates by the Imperial Diet in 1706.
-They did not participate in the imperial election of 1711, which elected Archduke Charles as Charles VI.
+Being under the Imperial Ban they could not participate in the imperial election of 1711, which elected Archduke Charles as Charles VI.

 The War of the Spanish Succession was ended by the treaties of Utrecht, Rastatt and Baden.
-The last of these, signed on September 7, 1714, restored the territories and electorates of Maximilian Emanuel and Joseph Clemens.
+The last of these, signed on 7 September 1714, restored the territories and electorates of Maximilian Emanuel and Joseph Clemens.
 Charles VI renounced his claim to the Spanish throne to Philip.

 The campaign of Charles VI

 In his later years, Charles VI tried to secure the election of his son-in-law, Francis Duke of Lorraine, as his successor.
 He was opposed in these efforts by Charles Albert, elector of Bavaria.
-Charles Albert believed that he had a better claim, as he was a son-in-law of Charles VI's older brother Joseph I, Holy Roman Emperor and a great-great-great grandson of Ferdinand II, Holy Roman Emperor.
+Charles Albert believed that he had a better claim, as he was a son-in-law of Charles VI's older brother Joseph I, Holy Roman Emperor and a great-great-great-grandson of Ferdinand II, Holy Roman Emperor.
 Nevertheless, Francis tended to have greater support.